Barbapapa: Legacy

 The Barbapapa cartoon is popular in many countries worldwide and has been dubbed into a wide variety of languages, including five separate English dubs.
 In the United States, it was syndicated on various networks throughout the 1970s with a dub by Magno Sound and Video in New York.
 The original series continues to air to this day on television in France, Italy and El Salvador and Barbapapa merchandise is still produced in France and Japan.

 Google created a doodle celebrating the 45th anniversary of the publishing of Barbapapa on May 19, 2015.
 It also served as a tribute to Talus Taylor.

-The song 'Ce matin là' by the French electronic music duo Air (from their album Moon Safari) was inspired by the horn sounds on the Barbapapa show, per the band.

-The 1994 song 'It's a Kid's World' by British post-rock/experimental rock trio Disco Inferno also samples the Barbapapa TV show theme.

-The German comedians Bodo Wartke and Marti Fischer released a Tongue twister rap song called Barbaras Rhabarberbar in 2024 which immediately went viral.
-People from all around the world listened and created dance choreographies to it.
-The song mentions the so-called Rhabarberbar-Barbaren, which the title-giving Barbara finds almost as likable as Barbapapa, a nod to the old show that is still well known in Germany.